Implementation of UDI Requirements with Modular and Flexible Technology

 Find out about UDI implementation challenges and success factors from a global perspective in this white paper.
 The document offers a global overview of the latest developments in the international arena for product manufacturers and labelling companies.
 As such, it is a valuable source of information for international product manufacturers and labelling companies.

-The Fundamentals of the EU Unique Device Identification System
+The fundamentals of the EU Unique Device Identification system

 Aiming to adhere to UDI requirements and their enforcement dates, medical device companies go through the implementation phase, which involves updating packaging lines with new technology and integrating additional IT solutions.
 Following the EU MDR and IVDR, medical device manufacturers will be fully responsible for performing the following steps: